 If that doesn’t work, time to learn how to ask for help wherever you are.
-Siting at home you might think ah that should be easy but have you ever ask for money from strangers?
+Sitting at home you might think ah that should be easy but have you ever ask for money from strangers?
 I didn’t think so either!
-Most of us are raised brain washed asking for help is sign for weakness but in real world asking for help needs a lot of courage and no shame!
+Most of us are raised brainwashed asking for help is a sign for weakness but in the real world asking for help needs a lot of courage and no shame!
 Asking for help is not something we are comfortable with and it is a skill that needs multiple attempts to master.

 You will also learn foreign words and language in real-time.

 Travelling alone gives you time to think.
-It is common to see people coming to terms with power of self acceptance.
+It is common to see people coming to terms with the power of self-acceptance.

 6. You will change

-Travelling the world on your own, watching the beautiful sunset overlooking Atlantic Ocean, feeding deers in Japan, tiles of Morocco, mountains in Switzerland, view in Vienna, sunrise in a long tail boat overlooking an island in Thailand, amazing waterfall sunset in Cambodia and so on so forth.
+Travelling the world on your own, watching the beautiful sunset overlooking the Atlantic Ocean, feeding deers in Japan, tiles of Morocco, mountains in Switzerland, view in Vienna, sunrise in a long tail boat overlooking an island in Thailand, amazing waterfall sunset in Cambodia, hot air balloon in Bagan and so on so forth.
 You will have breathless moments just being there and will realize how capable, strong and independent you are.
 You are a hero in your own story.